gjolly/blog/README.md

-# blog
+# Blog of Gauthier Jolly

-Blog of Gauthier Jolly
+Hi everyone!
+Welcome on my blog.
+Posts are reference here: